RasaHQ/rasa/docs/docs/reference/rasa/shared/core/domain.md

 Returns a dictionary with entries for `intent_warnings`, `entity_warnings`, `action_warnings` and `slot_warnings`.
-Excludes domain slots of type `UnfeaturizedSlot` from domain warnings.
+Excludes domain slots from domain warnings in case they are not featurized.

 #### check\_missing\_templates